kitzeslab/opensoundscape/README.md

 Audio.from_file(path, start_timestamp=start_time,duration=audio_length)
 ```

-### Using a pre-trained CNN to make predictions on long audio files
+### Use a pre-trained CNN to make predictions on long audio files
 ```python
 from opensoundscape import load_model